Kazi Abdul Wadud Dara

-Kazi Abdul Wadud Dara is an Awami League politician and a former Minister of State for Rural Development and Cooperatives Division.
-He was member of parliament from Rajshahi-5.
+Kazi Abdul Wadud Dara is an Awami League politician and a former minister of state for rural development and cooperatives.
+He was a member of parliament from Rajshahi-5.

 Early

 Dara was born on 20 October 1962 in Rajshahi.
-He has a bachelor's and master's in science.
+He has a bachelor's and a master's in science.

 Career

 Dara was elected to parliament in 2008 from Rajshahi-5 as a candidate of the Bangladesh Awami League.
-Dara's supporters stuffed ballot boxes with fakes votes in a January 2009 election for chairman and vice chairman in Rajshahi.
-Eight of his supporters were arrested by members of Bangladesh Army from the polling station.
+Dara's supporters stuffed ballot boxes with fake votes in a January 2009 election for chairman and vice chairman in Rajshahi.
+Eight of his supporters were arrested by members of the Bangladesh Army from the polling station.
 On 5 February 2013, Dara's supporters rallied through Rajshahi with weapons following an inter-party clash.
-He filed cases against the daily newspaper Prothom Alo under section 499 and 500 of the Bangladesh Penal Code for allegedly defamatory news stories.
+He filed cases against the daily newspaper Prothom Alo under sections 499 and 500 of the Bangladesh Penal Code for allegedly defamatory news stories.

 Dara was re-elected on 5 January 2014 from Rajshahi-5 unopposed after the opposition boycotted the elections, citing unfair conditions and demanding a "neutral government" conduct the polls.
-He is the chairman of the Parliamentary Standing Committee on Ministry of Food.
-He failed to receive the Awami League nomination 2018 which went to Mansur Rahman.
+He was the chairman of the Parliamentary Standing Committee on the Ministry of Food.
+He failed to receive the Awami League nomination in 2018, which went to Mansur Rahman.

-In December 2019, Dara was appointed the secretary of Rajshahi District unit of Awami League.
+In December 2019, Dara was appointed the secretary of the Rajshahi District unit of the Awami League.

 Personal life

-After the fall of the Sheikh Hasina led Awami League government, Dara's uncle and Awami League leader was tortured to death in Rajshahi in May 2025.
+After the fall of the Sheikh Hasina-led Awami League government, Dara's uncle and Awami League leader was tortured to death in Rajshahi in May 2025.